-Devine is not to be confused with an American variety of the same name.
+Divine is not to be confused with an American variety of the same name.
 The true name is Delfloki.
 It's a disease-resistant variety developed in the oughts at Delbard Nurseries in France.
-Here's the Devine pedigree:
+Here's the Divine pedigree:

 Golden Delicious x Grive Rouge, crossed with Florina